 ↓ ↓ ↓

-David Drew Dulany Howe, a great-great-grandson of John Peyton Dulany de Butts, Esq., is the current Lord of Welbourn Hall.
+David Drew Dulany Howe, a great-great-grandson of John Peyton Dulany de Butts, Esq., is the current hereditary Lord of Welbourn Hall.

 A former television personality, David Drew Dulany Howe created and starred, alongside his family, in the comedic docuseries called "Suddenly Royal" produced by Warner Bros.
 Discovery.
 He is also an amateur heraldic artist rendering armorial bearings and other heraldic devices for several individuals and organizations including the Chief of the Clann MacAodhagain of Tethbae Ireland and the Chief of the Clan Bailey Ireland.
 David Drew Dulany Howe has received several honours for his heraldic work, including a commission to Lieutenant General in the Royal Honour Guard of His Majesty, The Omukama (King) Solomon Iguru I of Bunyoro-Kitara in Uganda, as well as ennoblement as the Marquess of Saint Laurus from His Royal Highness, The Grand Duke of Saint Cyriacus, successor and grandmaster of the Orders of Patriarch + Syemeon Ioannovskij of the Russian Orthodox Church.